bartob03/unsolicited2020/source/_build/html/_sources/apidoc_racidiagram.rst.txt

-RACI Chart for API Documentation
+RACI chart for API documentation
 =====================================

 The following *Responsible-Accountable-Consulted-Informed* (RACI) chart lists the roles and level of responsibility for API documentation.